themanno1001/trello_api-_tests/README.md

 The test suite validates core Trello functionality including board, list, card, and checklist operations.
 Tests are executed automatically through a CI/CD pipeline whenever code is pushed to the repository or when the workflow is manually triggered.

-This project showcases API testing, test automation, environment management, and continuous integration skills.
+This project showcases API testing, test automation, environment management, and continuous integration skills  .

 ---